 Slaves Are Now Heirs!

-4 But notice this:1 As long as the heir is a child, he doesn’t differ at all from a slave, even though he is master of the entire estate.2 2 Rather, he is under guardians and stewards until the time appointed by the father.
+4 But1 this I say: As long as the heir is a child, he doesn’t differ at all from a slave, even though he is master of the entire estate.2 2 Rather, he is under guardians and stewards until the time appointed by the father.
 3 And so it was with us: When we were children, we were like slaves, held captive under the basic principles of the world.3 4 But when the appointed time had fully come,4 God sent forth his Son, born of a woman, born under the Law, 5 to redeem those who were under the Law, so that we might receive adoption5 as sons.
 6 And because you are sons, God has sent forth the Spirit of his Son into your hearts, crying, “Abba, Father!”
-7 So then: You are no longer a slave, but a son; but if a son, then an heir as well, through God.
+7 So then: You are no longer a slave, but a son; but if a son, then also an heir through God.

 Shall Heirs Be Slaves Again?

-8 However, at that time, when you did not know God, you were indeed slaves to things that by nature are no gods at all.
-9 But now that you have come to know God—or rather to be known by God—how is it you are turning back to the weak and beggarly principles, desiring to be their slaves all over again?
+8 However, at that time, when you didn’t know God, you were indeed slaves to things that by nature are not gods at all.
+9 But now that you’ve come to know God—or rather to be known by God—how is it you are turning back to the weak and beggarly principles, desiring to be their slaves all over again?
 10 You observe special days and months and seasons and years.
 11 I fear for you, that somehow I have labored over you in vain!

 17 They zealously court you, but not for your good.
 On the contrary, they want to isolate you from us, so that you will be zealous for them.
 18 Now it is good to be zealous10 for a good cause, but to be so always, and not only when I’m present with you.
 19 My little children, with whom I’m again in labor till Christ is formed inside you, 20 how I wish I could be present with you now and change my tone, for I’m perplexed over you!